klbowman/Predicting-Credit-Risk/README.md

 * Jupyter Notebook
 * Pandas
-* sklearn
+* Sklearn

 ### Installing

 * Clone this repository to your desktop.
+* To generate new data, navigate to the Generator directory, and run GenerateData.ipynb.
-* Navigate to the home directory and open index.html in your browser.
+* To build models, navigate to the home directory run Credit Risk Evaluator.ipynb.

 ### Data Sources